 Establish your presence globally with Neeyamo as we help you go beyond borders to manage your international payroll and hire new talent in Austria.

-Do your organization’s expansion plans require you to hire employees in Austria?
-Do you lack a physical entity in the country – a key requisite to hire local talent?
-Neeyamo assists organizations worldwide with onboarding and managing employees in Austria - processing payroll, managing local compliance requirements, benefits, and more.
+Austria prides itself on its status as a cutting-edge industrialized country, attributing this reputation to its remarkable economic achievements, widespread prosperity, and exceptional quality of life within its borders.
+If your organization's expansion plans require you to hire employees in Austria and you lack a physical entity in the country – a key requisite to hiring local talent, look no further; Neeyamo assists organizations worldwide with onboarding and managing employees in Austria - processing payroll, managing local compliance requirements, benefits, and more.

 Facts And Stats